 Tell us a little about yourself:

-I recently finished my PhD at University College London, working with Professors Jason Warren and Seb Crutch.
-My research primarily focuses on Alzheimer’s disease and the primary progressive aphasias: a set of rarer ‘language-led’ dementias.
-I work with patients directly, using new experiments combined with brain scanning technology to help us understand where things go wrong in the brain, and how these problems account for the clinical symptoms that people with dementia experience on a daily basis.
+I finished my PhD at University College London in 2017, working with Professors Jason Warren and Seb Crutch.
+My current research is funded by a Pauline Ashley Fellowship, funded jointly by Action on Hearing Loss and the Dunhill Medical Trust, and I am investigating symptoms of hearing loss in people with Alzheimer’s disease and the primary progressive aphasias: a set of rarer ‘language-led’ dementias.
+I also have a part-time role as Education Officer for Rare Dementia Support (www.raredementiasupport.org).
 Outside of work, I love sports of all kinds – and find that I’m often at my most inventive with research when I’m running!

 Tell us a fun fact about yourself: